Skip to main content

 Program Overview

 The ADN program prepares students for careers as Registered Nurses (RNs).
 Graduates receive an Associate in Science Degree and are eligible to take the NCLEX-RN exam.
-The program begins each Fall semester and is designed to be completed in two years (four semesters), with a curriculum that includes classroom lectures, laboratory work, and clinical practicums at various healthcare facilities in MetroWest areas.
+The program begins each Fall semester and is designed to be completed in two years (four semesters), with a curriculum that includes classroom lectures, laboratory work, and clinical practicums at various healthcare facilities.

 Mission: Prepare graduates from diverse backgrounds to practice safe and quality nursing care within an evolving healthcare system.